Storytelling for Financial Leaders Program

 - World-renowned UC Berkeley Haas faculty and experienced industry practitioners

-- Realistic simulations spanning investor calls, boardroom scenarios, and value chain conversations
+- Realistic simulations of investor calls, boardroom decisions, and value chain conversations, refined through peer learning and collaborative feedback

-- Blend of practical business storytelling frameworks, faculty-led sessions, and hands-on exercises
+- Blend of practical financial storytelling frameworks, faculty-led sessions, and hands-on exercises

 - Exclusive in-person networking reception with faculty and peers